 - You’ll need to plan out and clarify where new and or freed up resources will be allocated once your physical servers are gone.

 - There may be a knowledge gap in your organization’s IT team.
-The IT staff may not have the expertise to migrate, deploy, and manage your organization’s cloud systems.
+The IT staff may not have the expertise to migrate, deploy, and manage your organization’s systems.
 Additional training, outsourcing, or taking on new staff may be necessary for a smooth transition.

 - Your organization may not be comfortable with complete reliance on your internet connection.
 You can mitigate this issue by using some local files, servers, and applications.
 For instance, if you have Microsoft Word installed, you can still use it even if your internet is down.
-Some cloud applications even have offline modes.
+Some applications even have offline modes.

 - In the end, you’ll be trusting a third party with your business’s data and security.